technocreatives/n2k-gen/README.md

 Built to transparently handle multi-part n2k messages on top of a CAN bus abstracted by embedded_hal_can.
 Interfaces with the generated code by the code generator through the `PgnRegistry` trait.

+## n2k-test

+Parse candump and print decoded messages on the command line.

 ## TODO
 - [x] Interface to identify fast packets and assemble
 - [ ] Sending